-A "hazardous materials emergency" means a sudden and unexpected release of any substance that, because of its quantity, concentration or physical, chemical or infectious characteristics, presents a direct and immediate threat to public safety or the environment, and requires immediate action to mitigate the threat.
+A "hazardous materials emergency" means a sudden and unexpected release of any substance that, because of its quantity, concentration or physical, chemical or infectious characteristics, presents a direct and immediate threat to public safety or the environment, and requires immediate action to mitigate the threat or a fire built, maintained, attended to, or otherwise used in violation of the Campfires and Burning Section of the Bountiful Municipal Code.

-"Expenses" means all costs incurred for the response, containment and/or removal and disposal of hazardous materials on initial remedial action.
-It includes, but is not necessarily limited to, the actual labor costs of government and other personnel, including workers compensation benefits, fringe benefits, administrative overhead, and any costs of equipment, equipment operation, materials, disposal and any contract labor or materials.
+"Expenses" means all costs incurred for the response, containment and/or removal and disposal of hazardous materials on initial remedial action or the response, containment, and/or extinguishment of a fire that is in violation of the Campfires and Burning Section of the Bountiful City Municipal Code.
+It includes, but is not necessarily limited to, the actual labor costs of government and other personnel of both the City and other responding agencies or organizations, including workers compensation benefits, fringe benefits, administrative overhead, and any costs of equipment, equipment operation, materials, disposal and any contract labor or materials.